-The analysis results are depicted in Figure 7 as a comparison between the 2011 and 2019 traces, aggregating the data from all clusters.
-Additionally, in Figure 8 cluster-by-cluster breakdown result is provided for the 2019 traces.
+The analysis results are depicted in figure 6 as a comparison between the 2011 and 2019 traces, aggregating the data from all clusters.
+Additionally, in figure 7 cluster-by-cluster breakdown result is provided for the 2019 traces.

 The striking difference between 2011 and 2019 data is in the machine time distribution per task termination type.
 In the 2019 traces, 94.38% of global machine time is spent on tasks that are eventually KILLed.
-FINISH, EVICT and FAIL tasks respectively register totals of 4.20%, 1.18% and 0.25% machine time.
+FINISH, EVICT and FAIL tasks respectively register totals of 4.20%, 1.18% and 0.25% machine time, maintaining a analogous distribution between them to their distribution in the 2011 traces.